 Major Differences between Visa Types

-Not sure which visa type to use for your scholar?
+Not sure which visa type to use for your scholar or employee?
 Here is a brief overview of the common international scholar visa types and their uses.

 Most Common International Scholar Visas

 Need additional guidance on whether to pursue J-1 or H-1B after reading what's below?
-Complete the "Which Visa Status?" set of e-forms in iStart, or set up a 15-minute phone appointment with the International Scholar Advisor, offered daily at 1:00, 1:15, 1:30, and 1:45 p.m.
+Complete the "Which Visa Status?" set of e-forms in iStart, or contact us to set up an advising appointment.

 The J-1 Exchange Visitor program is used for temporary appointments such as postdoctoral appointments, non-tenure track, salaried faculty positions, non-salaried Visiting Scholars, and other temporary academic staff appointments.
 The J-1 visa is also used for visiting students.
 It is an appropriate visa for all unpaid academic appointments and many paid ones.
 It is not appropriate for tenure-track positions or for positions involving anything more than incidental (such as observing) clinical patient contact or care.
 Learn more about bringing a foreign national on a J visa.